timlabs/uscode/United States Code/TITLE 11-BANKRUPTCY/CHAPTER 05-CREDITORS, THE DEBTOR, AND THE ESTATE/SUBCHAPTER III-THE ESTATE.md

       * (ii) are not excess contributions (as described in section 4973(h) of the Internal Revenue Code of 1986); and

-    * (C) in the case of funds placed in all such accounts having the same designated beneficiary not earlier than 720 days nor later than 365 days before such date, only so much of such funds as does not exceed $6,225.
+    * (C) in the case of funds placed in all such accounts having the same designated beneficiary not earlier than 720 days nor later than 365 days before such date, only so much of such funds as does not exceed $6,225; or

+  * (11) recovery rebates made under section 6428 of the Internal Revenue Code of 1986.

 * Paragraph (4) shall not be construed to exclude from the estate any consideration the debtor retains, receives, or is entitled to receive for transferring an interest in liquid or gaseous hydrocarbons pursuant to a farmout agreement.